achillesp/laravel-filterable/readme.md

 }
 ```

-The filters are then defined in their own class, which extends the class Achillesp\Filterable\Filters.
+The filters are defined in their own class, which extends the class Achillesp\Filterable\Filters.
-In this class you need to provide a `$filters` array which contains the names of the filters you need to use.
+In this class you need to provide a `$filters` array which contains the names of the filters you'd like to use.
-You then declare a function for each of those filters, that queries the model accordingly.
+You then declare a method for each of those filters, that queries the model accordingly.
+You could use the same filter class for more than one model, or have a different filter class for each model you want to filter.

 ```php
 use Achillesp\Filterable\Filters;